Topical Authority Scorecard

 - Collect ranking data for all domains

-- Pull AI Overview data where available
+- Pull AI Overviews, AI Mode, and ChatGPT data where available

 - Compute Content Authority, Market Authority, AI Authority and TAS